liferay/liferay-screens/ios/Documentation/LoginScreenlet.md

 ## Delegate

-This widget delegates some events in an object that conforms `LoginWidgetDelegate` protocol.
+This screenlet delegates some events in an object that conforms `LoginScreenletDelegate` protocol.
 This protocol allows to implement the following methods:

 - `onLoginResponse(dictionary)`: called when login is successfully completed.
 The user attributes are passed as a dictionary of keys (NSStrings) and values (NSObject).
 Keys supported are the same as [portal's User entity](https://github.com/liferay/liferay-portal/blob/6.2.x/portal-impl/src/com/liferay/portal/service.xml#L2227)
 - `onLoginError(error)`: called when an error happened in the login.
 The NSError object describes the error occurred.
 - `onCredentialsSaved`: called when the user credentials are successfully stored (after a successfull log in).
-- `onCredentialsLoaded`: called when the user credentials are retrieved (if the widget is used and stored credentials are available).
+- `onCredentialsLoaded`: called when the user credentials are retrieved (if the screenlet is used and stored credentials are available).